-We use auto-regressive trees (Section 3.3) with order, $\delta = 6$ to predict the power consumption for the entire duration (1 hour) at the start of DR Event.
+We use auto-regressive trees (Section 3.3) with order, $\delta = 6$ to predict the power consumption for the entire duration (1 h) at the start of DR Event.
 In addition to learning the tree for power consumption, additional auto-regressive trees are also built for predicting the zone temperatures of the building.
 At every time step, first the zone temperatures are predicted using the trees for temperature prediction.
 Then the power tree uses this temperature forecast along with lagged power consumption values to predict the power consumption recursively until the end of the prediction horizon.

-Fig. 12 shows the power consumption prediction using the auto-regressive trees and the ground truth obtained by simulation of the DoE CRB virtual test-bed for each rule-based strategy.
+Fig. 14 shows the power consumption prediction using the auto-regressive trees and the ground truth obtained by simulation of the DoE CRB virtual test-bed for each rule-based strategy.
 Based on the predicted response, in this case DR-Advisor chooses to deploy the strategy S1, since it leads to the least amount of electricity consumption.
 The predicted response due to the chosen strategy aligns well with the ground truth power consumption of the building due to the same strategy, showing that DR strategy evaluation prediction of DR-Advisor is reliable and can be used to choose the best rule-based strategy from a set of pre-determined rule-based DR strategies.

-5.5 DR-Synthesis
+7.5.
+DR-synthesis

 We now evaluate the performance of the mbCRT (Section 4.1) algorithm for real-time DR synthesis.
-Similar to DR evaluation, the regression tree is trained on weather, proxy features, set-point schedules and data from the building.
+Similar to DR evaluation, the regression tree is trained on weather, proxy features, setpoint schedules and data from the building.
 We first partition the set of features into manipulated features (or control inputs) and non-manipulated features (or disturbances).
 There are three control inputs to the system: the chilled water set-point, zone air temperature set-point and lighting levels.
+At design time, the model based tree built (Algorithm 1) has 369 leaves and each of them has a linear regression model fitted over the control inputs with the response variable being the power consumption of the building.